Drangleic

 Emptied Out

 During this period of depressing solitude, we can arrive from the future using the Ashen Mist Heart.
-Vendrick doesn’t question who we are or how we have managed to breach his defenses, any attempt to head over to Velstadt always ending our visit prematurely.
+Vendrick doesn’t question who we are or how we have managed to breach his defenses, any attempt to head over to his closest knight always ending our visit prematurely.
 Instead, the king just instantly ascertains our objective.
 Perhaps for no other reason than whimsy, the heartbroken man presents us with a trial.
 If we want to link the fire, we must take the throne, both literal and metaphorical.
 And if we want to take the throne, we should have a matching crown.
 To that end, Vendrick sends us after the crowns of the old kings he once investigated, each retaining some of their wearer’s power.
 Whether he knows this from witnessing it firsthand or reasonable guesswork, the king still directs us without clarifying his intentions, only throwing the question of what we want in our quest for the First Flame.
 It is only after we collect all three crowns plus his own that the man fully reveals his hand.

 Fire blooming and proceeding to disappear at any rate is preordained.
 Will thou be one who links the fire?
 All is the will of the one on the Throne.
 Seek an appropriate crown.
 Seek hardship, seek old crowns.
 All is per thine will…